Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Organisational Structure and Supply Chains

-Humberside Fire Authority is responsible for the Fire and Rescue Serviceacross the four unitary authority areas of the East Riding of Yorkshire, Kingston upon Hull, North Lincolnshire and North East Lincolnshire, serving a population of almost one million people spread over more than 2,000 square miles.
+Humberside Fire Authority (HFA) is responsible for the Fire and Rescue Service across the four unitary authority areas of the East Riding of Yorkshire, Kingston upon Hull, North Lincolnshire and North East Lincolnshire, serving a population of almost one million people spread over more than 2,000 square miles.

 Fire cover is provided 24-hours a day, every day of the year.
-All 999 calls are received by our Control room at Service Headquarters in Hessle.
-Fire engines are then mobilised from 30 fire stations across the Service area.
-Each of the 47 front-line fire engines is equipped with state-of-the-art rescue equipment and there is also a fleet of specialist appliances, which are used during road traffic collisions, water rescues and other specialist rescues.
+All 999 calls are received by our Control room at Service Headquarters.
+Fire engines are then mobilised from 31 fire stations across the Service area.
+Each of the 47 front-line fire engines is equipped with state-of-the-art rescue equipment and there is also a fleet of specialist vehicles, which are used during road traffic collisions, water rescues and other specialist rescues.

 For further details of our structure please visit our webpage About Us

-HFA spends around £8 Million pounds each year on a wide range of goods and services including but not limited to:
+HFA spends around £10 million pounds each year on a wide range of goods and services including but not limited to:

 • Operation Equipment